redbadger/continous-compliance/readme.md

 - Test results
 - GitHub pull request information and commits associated

-And stored in a Google Cloud Storage bucket for future reference for regulators.
+And store it in a Google Cloud Storage bucket as evidence for regulators.

 ## Getting started